2019 ICF Canoe Slalom World Championships

 The 2019 ICF Canoe Slalom World Championships were the 40th edition of the ICF Canoe Slalom World Championships.
-The event took place from 24 to 29 September 2019 in La Seu d'Urgell, Spain under the auspices of International Canoe Federation (ICF).
+The event took place from 24 to 29 September 2019 in La Seu d'Urgell, Catalonia, Spain under the auspices of International Canoe Federation (ICF).
 The events took place at the Segre Olympic Park which also hosted the canoe slalom events at the 1992 Summer Olympics.
 La Seu d'Urgell hosted the championships for the third time after previously hosting the event in 1999 and 2009.

 As is traditional in a pre-Olympic year, the Championships also doubled as the primary qualification event for the 2020 Summer Olympics.
 The top placed boats (subject to a limit of one per nation) earned their NOCs a qualification quota.
 18 qualification spots were available in the K1 events, and eleven in the C1.

 Seu also hosted the Wildwater Canoeing World Championships as part of the same event.